 Entebbe, Uganda is a bustling city located on the shores of Lake Victoria.
 It is home to many interesting and beautiful sights, making it a great place to visit while in Uganda.
-If you’re planning a trip to spend some time in Entebbe, be sure to put these top 5 places on your list of things to do.
+If you’re planning a trip to spend some time in Entebbe, this article will give you the best 5 places to visit in Entebbe.

 Top 5 places to visit in Entebbe